 How to Rhyme a Photograph (unique analogue collages)

-Each of these collages begins with a photograph made while walking through a city: rust on a corrugated metal wall in Himeji, red paint on a door in Santa Fe...a slant of shadow on a wall in Gallipoli.
+Each of these collages begins with a photograph: a rusted metal wall in Himeji, paint on a door in Santa Fe...a shadow on a wall in Gallipoli.
 In the context of its location, the photograph is a document.
 It records what I notice.
 Because I have been interested in art my whole life, I notice surfaces.
-I believe there is value in responding to form and shape on a purely visual level- it is a way of attending to the world around us.
-And if we can appreciate harmony and symmetry in the slats of a fence, perhaps we can extend that appreciation to the wider world.
+I believe there is value in responding to form and shape on a purely visual level- it's a way of attending to the world around us.
+And if we can appreciate the harmony and symmetry of a fence, perhaps we can extend that appreciation to the wider world.

 In these collages, photographic fragments become anchor points for visual explorations.
-By positioning photographic fragments beside scraps of paper and using coloured pencil or gouache to emphasize particular details, I coax out qualities of surface that might otherwise go unnoticed.
+By positioning these pieces of photographs beside scraps of paper and using coloured pencil or gouache to emphasize certain details, I coax out qualities of surface that might otherwise go unnoticed.
 "Everything is truer at a remove," poet Randall Mann writes."
-Out of the context of its location, a wall can be seen as a work of art.
+Out of the context of its location, a wall might be seen as a work of art.
 Maybe it already is.